ACH vs Check: What Are the Differences?

 • Electronic funds transfers (EFTs)

 Businesses and consumers have the option of using ACH transfers to make direct payments (known as ACH debit transactions) or direct deposits (ACH credit transactions).
 Some financial institutions even make it possible to schedule and pay bills electronically via ACH transfers.
-You are probably familiar with ACH transactions when you set up autopay on an account, whether its a utility bill or your gym membership.
+You are probably familiar with ACH transactions when you set up autopay on an account, whether it’s a utility bill or your gym membership.

 You may wonder how long ACH transfers take.
 Because they are electronic, ACH transfers can clear banks in a matter of a few business days as long as there are enough funds in the account.
 However, there are times where ACH transactions will take longer.
 This is especially common if a transaction is suspected to be fraud.

-Open a SoFi Checking and Savings Account and start earning 4.30% APY on your cash!
+Open a SoFi Checking and Savings Account with direct deposit and get up to a $300 cash bonus.
+Plus, get up to 4.50% APY on your cash!

 Pros and Cons of ACH